frederic-perez/AmE-dictionary/data/dictionary.md

 __-esque__ _suffix_ :six: An adjective suffix indicating style, manner, resemblance, or distinctive character.
 __-fold__ _suffix_ _It provides a 20-fold increase in device lifetime than what is currently used._
 __-itis__ _suffix_ __1__ Inflammation or disease of: _laryngitis._ __2__ Forming nouns, often nonce words, that denote an obsessive state of mind or tendency facetiously compared to a disease: _electionitis_; _telephonitis_.
+__-nik__ _suffix_ A suffix of nouns that refer, often in a derogatory way, to persons who espouse a cause, represent a cultural attitude, or are ardent enthusiasts of a thing or phenomenon: _beatnik; computernik; filmnik; peacenik._
 __-ostomy__ _suffix_ (Surgery) Artificial or surgical opening (the surgeon made an opening).
 From Greek _stoma_, mouth.
 __-pexy__ _suffix_ (Surgery) Fixation (the surgeon moved the organ to the right place).
 From Greek _pēxis_, fixation.
 __-plasty__ _suffix_ (Surgery) Molding or shaping of a defect to restore form and function to a body part (the surgeon changed the shape of something).
 From Greek _plastos_, formed, shaped.